 Career research faculty will be reviewed to assess the quality of work performed and the outcomes of their contributions to the research program as appropriate to their primary job duties.
 To the extent applicable, the evaluation of scholarship, research, and creative activity will include an assessment of work quality, impact on the field locally, regionally, nationally and internationally, and overall contribution to the discipline or program.

-The criteria for evaluation of primary job duties are as follows: --Note to Faculty: See the Career Faculty Classification and Rank Criteria document that accompanied this email and that will be appended to the final approved policy.
+The criteria for evaluation of primary job duties are as follows: See the Career Faculty Category and Rank Criteria document.

-Does not meet expectations: [Describe unit standards for determining “does not meet expectations”] Can we reference PDs here?
-Instead of naming full criteria?
+Does not meet expectations: Faculty member does not demonstrate criteria nd expectations as outlined in their Position Description.

-Meets expectations: [Describe unit standards for determining “meets expectations”]
+Meets expectations: Faculty member consistently demonstrates criteria and expectations as outlined in the respective Position Description as relevant to the activities and expectations associated with the current research unit project or projects.

 Service

-As applicable, Career research faculty will be reviewed based on their service in the department, unit, university, profession, and community.
+As applicable, based on the professional or disciplinary expectations associated with their rank, career research faculty will be reviewed based on their service in the department, unit, university, profession, and community.

 The criteria for evaluation of primary job duties are as follows: